KonstantinSt77/SiriCustomIntent/README.md

 ```
 import Intents
 ```
-Also we need a group defaults if you want to pass data from main app to extension
+Also we need group defaults if you want to pass data from the main app to extension.

 ```
 let groupDefaults = UserDefaults(suiteName: Constants.groupsUserDefaultsDomain)
 ```
-In this example I request Siri Authorization
+In this example I request Siri Authorization.
 ```
 INPreferences.requestSiriAuthorization { status in
     switch status {